BishopAriana/Superstore-EDA/README.md

 ![Image of the YoY Region Chart](/Images/YoY_Category_Chart.png)

 ### Products
 I found the Top 10 and Botton 10 products overall by both sales and profit.
 You can see in the Bottom 10 by Profit Chart [here](/Images/Bottom10_Products_Profit.png) that the majority of these products each year are in the Furniture category.
 Most of them are Tables.
 At the same time, none of the [bottom 10 products by sales](/Images/Bottom10_Products_Sales.png) have ever been a Furniture Product (it's mostly office supplies).
 Most of the top 10 products by [sales](/Images/Top10_Products_Sales.png) AND by [profit](/Images/Top10_Products_Profit.png) are in the Technology category.
 These are printers, copiers, and communication devices (phones and headsets).
-However, the interesting thing is that there are some Furniture products that are in the top 10 sales and profit, so I think there's something else that might be causing the massive profit loss in the Furniture category.
-We should narrow down the problem instead of avoiding the Furniture category altogether, and I recommend looking at the customer segment, the discount, and the quanities of Furniture orders.
+There are Furniture products in the top 10 product lists, so the category shouldn't be avoided altogether.
+I suggest a more thorough look into the Table and Bookcase subcategories.

 ---

 ## Next Steps
-* Update the top/bottom 10 product tables to see which specific subcategories to target or avoid
-* Look deeper into the Corporate customers' orders to see why exactly there's a loss in profit
+* Look deeper into the Corporate customers' orders as well as South and East region orders to see why exactly there's a decrease in profit in the past year
-* Look deeper into the Central and South regions to see if it's connected to the Corporate customer segment
-* Look into the East and West regions to see what is contributing to the high profits
+* Look into the East and West regions to see what is contributing to the high profit increase
 * Find the cause of the extreme YoY changes in the Furniture product category
-* See how the discount and quantities factor into any growth and losses